HiPerCoRe/KTT/documentation/ktt_api.md

 * `void swapKernelArguments(const KernelId id, const ArgumentId argumentIdFirst, const ArgumentId argumentIdSecond)`:
 Swaps positions of specified kernel arguments for specified kernel.
 This method only affects run of `launchComputation()` method under current configuration.

+* `void createArgumentBuffer(const ArgumentId id)`:
+Transfers specified kernel argument to a buffer from which it can be accessed by compute API.
+This method should be utilized only if argument preload is disabled.

+* `void destroyArgumentBuffer(const ArgumentId id)`:
+Deletes compute API buffer for specified kernel argument.
+This method should be utilized only if argument preload is disabled.

 * `size_t getParameterValue(const std::string& parameterName, const std::vector<ParameterPair>& parameterPairs)`:
 Returns value of specified parameter from provided list of parameters.